egcodes/aristotle/README.md

 With the properties in the config files, it scans all the defined sites and saves the metadata [title, description, imageLink, publishDate] of the site in the database.

-This project was essentially developed to feed [Haberbus]: http://www.haberbus.com.
-Haberbus is a news site that presents news in six categories from sites with Turkish content.
+This project was essentially developed to feed [Haberbus](http://www.haberbus.com) which is a news site that presents news in six categories from sites with Turkish content.

 ## Usage